 Goodwill and Other Acquired Intangible Assets, Net

 All of our goodwill and other acquired intangible assets relate to our homegenius segment.
-There was no change to our goodwill balance of $9.8 million during the years ended December 31, 2021 and 2020.
+There was no change to our goodwill balance of $9.8 million during the years ended December 31, 2022 and 2021.
+As part of our annual goodwill impairment assessment performed during the fourth quarter of each year, we determined there was no impairment indicated in either 2022 or 2021.

 The following is a summary of the gross and net carrying amounts and accumulated amortization (including impairment) of our other acquired intangible assets as of the periods indicated.